 - Please remember to THANK your accompanist for playing for you!

 - For a list of available accompanists, please click here.

 Cancellations / Bad Weather

 - Any cancellations made once the final draft of the performing schedule has been published will require participating students to refund the school the cost of their registration.

-- In case of poor weather conditions, check the DeForest Area School District website for cancellations and delays at http://www.deforestschools.org
+- In case of poor weather conditions, check local news, your e-mail, and/or the Waunakee School District website for cancellations and delays at https://www.waunakee.k12.wi.us/

 - A music store representative from Ward-Brodt Music will be available to assist you if you have an instrument malfunction or need an emergency item (oil, reeds, etc.).

 - Judges can EASILY tell whether or not you have prepared.
 Please ensure you are practicing EARLY and OFTEN.

 - Ensure you have thought out how you want to start and end your piece, especially if you are playing with others.

 - Know how to pronounce the composer and arranger's names.